Nicolas-Botelho/leds-tools-public/docs/oraculo/1_basic_concepts/3_how_to_use.md

 4. In the `main.py` file: Update the variable **repos** to your repositories, following the pattern.
     - The repositories must be acessible through your given token.

-5. Utilize the following commands to initiate the services. ps.: This, creating containers and setting up the environment inside the container, could take while
+5. While in the root of project, run the following commands to initiate the services. ps.: This, creating containers and setting up the environment inside the container, could take while

     To start the project: